World Peace Foundation: Creation

 The World Peace Foundation was created in 1910 under the directorship of Edwin D. Mead and financed by Edwin Ginn, a wealthy publisher, who initially named it the International School of Peace.
 Ginn felt that massive financial investments in war should be matched by, at least, modest investments in Kant's notion of peace via democracy (Perpetual Peace: A Philosophical Sketch).
 Ginn financed the school, the name was changed to World Peace Foundation, and his endowment allowed the institute to continue after his death in 1914.

 Leadership and structure

 The initial director of the WPF in 1910 was Edwin D. Mead.
-Robert I. Rotberg was director from 1993–2010.
+Robert I. Rotberg was director from 1993 to 2010.
 WPF was affiliated with the Harvard Kennedy School for the first decade of the twenty-first century.
 Alex de Waal became director in 2011, when the WPF moved to The Fletcher School at Tufts University.

 Philip S. Khoury was chair of the board in 2012.